-The next major change in destiny came soon after taking ownership of our retirement fund.
+The fourth major change in destiny came soon after taking ownership of our retirement fund.
 I was now learning everything I could about stocks and finance.
 In about 2004 I read an important book on goal setting called You Can Do It, by Paul Hanna.
 It was a boring read, but full of profound ideas.
 Central to those ideas was the need to have specific written goals for your future.
 So I began to dream, stretching my imagination as far as I could.
 Then I wrote my financial and personal goals for the medium and long term future.
-One of those was to have two million in investments for my retirement.
+One of those was to have two million dollars in investments for my retirement.

 When I shared this goal with an older friend his reply shocked me.
 He said my goal was far too low and that I was capable of much higher achievement!
 Wow!
-So I rewrote my goals, lifting my investment target to XXXX million dollars!
+So I rewrote my goals, lifting my investment target to X million dollars!
 That was thirteen years ago.
 Today we have reached that first target, and will arrive at the second within the next five to seven years.

 So that’s the short version of my financial apprenticeship, the good, the bad and the ugly.
 It has been a life changing journey from despair to financial freedom.
 I made every mistake in the book and I am sure I am not alone in my learning curve.